tytydraco/yessleep/out/I_live_with_spirits_which_do_not_wish_to_move_on_and_recently_a_new_one_has_arrived_unlike_any_I_have_ever_met.md

 Have you ever felt that source-less chill upon your skin?
 On lonely nights without company, when standing in seemingly seclusion, the building up of that strange, odd chill along your spine and bones?

 We often do not even notice it until it has grown much too strong to ignore.
 What would you do then, when that strange chill passes over you?
 Would you feel as though you caught in the corner of your eye, some strange thing that should not be?
-Would you feel as though you are being watched and stalked in your own place of comfort?
 As if there is another presence around you, lying out of sight, just waiting to disappear?

-They all disappear eventually; they have places to be after all.
+They all disappear eventually.
 Perhaps if the distance between me and one of you is scant enough then that presence could be trying to get to me.

 \------------------